 Great grilled turkey with brown sugar rub.
-Oh so tasty.
+Oh so moist and tasty.
 Grill that bird today.

 I started with a recipe I saw last summer in the Chicago Tribune.
 A brown sugar brine and rub combined.

-We will start with a brine: 2 qts. of water and add 1/4 cup each of kosher salt and brown sugar.
+We will start with a brine: 2 qt. of water and add 1/4 cup each of kosher salt and brown sugar.
 Crush 2-3 cloves of garlic and add 2-3 bay leafs.

 Add the turkey to the brine and refrigerate for 3-6 hours.